 Do you have to adopt to be a stepparent?

 For most situations, a person must adopt a stepchild to have any parental rights to that child.
-In other words, a person who marries another person with a child does not have any legal rights to that child simply because of the marriage.
+In other words, a person that marries another person with a child does not have any legal rights to that child simply because of the marriage.
 It is not your child until you complete a stepparent adoption.

 Do stepparents have rights in Florida?